SEO For a New Website In 2023

 It seems everything has already been said and written online, and there is no way to get noticed in all that noise.

 Many people are reluctant to spend time and energy on something that might not turn into a profitable hustle in the future.
-They often hear biased talks that SEO is dead and unsure what to do next.
+They often hear biased talks that SEO is dead and unsure of what to do next.

 Over 90% of all web pages get zero organic traffic, according to Ahrefs.
 This discovery might shake the confidence of anyone willing to do SEO for a new website.